js-uri/cs/Writerside/topics/csc212/csc_212_research_project.md

 <p>Not keeping up with</p>
 <step>peers : keeping all accountable</step>
 <step>timeline : tracking who's doing what, when, where</step>
-<step>individual aspects : documentation, paper, microcosm, presentation, peer group</step>
+<step>individual aspects : documentation, paper, microcosm, presentation</step>
 </procedure>